 3. The charter school must provide students enrolled in grades K through 3 school bus safety training twice during the school year.

-4. Students taking driver’s training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes section 169.446, subdivision 2.
+4. Students taking driver’s training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes, section 169.446, subdivision 2.

 5. The charter school and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year.